 - Develop closer links and more meaningful interaction with faculty through joint research and graduate assistantship opportunities.

 - Save time and money by developing a sound plan for your future now.

 Students in the 3-2 program are required to maintain a grade point average of 3.0 or higher after 90 credit hours of undergraduate course work to remain in good standing and be allowed to continue in the 3-2 program.
-Enrollment in MBA-level courses in admission path, a student may not enroll in MBA-level courses until after they have accumulated 90 credit hours of undergraduate course work.
+Enrollment in 600-level MBA courses may only occur in a student's final semester of undergraduate course work.